crazzymad777/openmp-server-docker/README.md

 ## Info

-Simple Dockerfile for SA:MP server software.
-This docker image can be used for running vanilla SA:MP server or can be base image for your server.
+Simple Dockerfile for OpenMP server software.
+This docker image can be used for running vanilla server or can be base image for your server.

 Inspired by https://github.com/krustowski/samp-server-docker